afshinamighi/Courses/basecamp/week05/inf-bc-w05-python.md

 	Your task is to write a program that displays the complete lyrics for The Twelve Days of Christmas.
 Write a function that takes the verse number as its only parameter and displays the specified verse of the song.
 Then call that function 12 times with integers that increase from 1 to 12.
 Each item that is sent to the recipient in the song should only appear once in your program, with the possible exception of the partridge.
 It may appear twice if that helps you handle the difference between “A partridge in a pear tree” in the first verse and “And a partridge in a pear tree” in the subsequent verses.

+7. Implement a program that takes a quiz.
+The quiz contains 10 general questions, like *What is the capital of France?*.
+The user answers the question and the program must check if the answer is correct or not.
+8. Implement the tic-tac-toe game (console based).
+	- For two players and in each round the program asks the players to specify the position.
+	- After giving the position by each player, the boad is printed in the terminal.
+	- The program determines the winner at the end.
+	- Employ lists, tuples and functions in your program.
+	- **Extended Version**: Extend your program with *two dimensional* lists.

 ## Extra Steps: